 In the summer and fall of 2015, Thor decided to return to northern Yukon and paddled, with a friend, 650 km down the Wind River to the Arctic Circle, where upon reaching Inuvik, NWT, switched his canoe for a bicycle and then peddled 800 km of dirt road solo on the Dempster Highway to Dawson City, Yukon while filming a videography project about northern communities and their connection to the land, that has yet to be released.
 It was on this journey that the songs Bare Bones and Crossroads were written.

 In the summer/fall of 2017, he bicycled 4300 km from his hometown of Whitehorse, Yukon to San Francisco, USA on a grass roots tour for his sophomore album, Shine Through The Dark.

-	Most recently Thor embarked on another 600 km journey down then Kluane, Donjek, White, and Yukon Rivers in the Yukon Territory to Dawson City - a wilderness trip that that he says helped him reconnect with his roots.
-Some of the visuals captured will be used on an upcoming music video for the title track of his new album.
+Most recently, in the fall of 2020, Thor embarked on another 600 km journey down the Kluane, Donjek, White, and Yukon Rivers in the Yukon Territory to Dawson City - a wilderness trip that he says helped him reconnect with his roots right before the release of his third studio album, In This Place.
+Some of the visuals captured were used on an recently released music video for the title track of his new album.